 - If you are travelling with valuable jewellery ensure that it is covered on either your travel or home & contents insurance.

-- Weigh your bag before, if you are over 20kg rethink it, airlines are charging over $60/kg and they are sick of waiving their fees.
+- Weigh your bag before, if you are over 20kg rethink it, airlines can charge $60+ per kg for extra baggage.

-There are restrictions to any liquids, aerosols, gels, and powders that passengers want to take in their carry-on baggage which must comply with Governement and Airport regulations.
+There are restrictions to any liquids, aerosols, gels, and powders that passengers want to take in their carry-on baggage which must comply with Government and Airport regulations.

 As a general rule, liquids must be in containers of 100 millilitres/grams or less and all the containers must be sealed in a transparent, plastic bag.
 For more information please see the Australian Government Home Affairs website plus check the restrictions for the countries you are travelling to.

-You may still carry on board prescription medicines.
-Baby products and non-prescription medicines that you need for the flight are also allowed, however Proof of need may be required.
+You may still carry on board prescription medicines, baby products and non-prescription medicines that you need for the flight, however proof of need may be required.

 When you get to the screening point, you will have to surrender any liquids, aerosols or gels greater than 100ml/g that you still have with you, including duty free.